 Notes

-This Spicy Tuna Roll Recipe is best served fresh.
-To save the leftovers, transfer them to a storage container and refrigerate for up to 2 days.
-Before you eat, take the container with the roll out (leave it closed) and let it warm up for about an hour on the kitchen counter to give the rice time to soften.
+Spicy tuna roll is best served fresh.
+To save the leftovers, transfer them to a storage container and refrigerate for up to 3 days.

 Nutrition